Laying the Foundation for Success with Integrated Employee Benefits Technology

 To prepare, employers should take a variety of steps to set themselves up for success.
 Brokers can help these employers by sharing tips and feedback from those who have implemented before:

 1: Be ready to devote energy to change.
 “Sometimes it’s easier to take the path of least resistance and continue to do things as you have always done them.
-To move beyond the status quo, though, leaders need to devote time and energy to the purchasing process as well as to the implementation of integrated solutions,” says Ron Hermann, Head of U.S. Life & Employee Benefits at AXA.
+To move beyond the status quo, though, leaders need to devote time and energy to the purchasing process as well as to the implementation of integrated solutions,” says Ron Hermann, Head of U.S. Life & Employee Benefits at Equitable.

 2: Do your due diligence.
 Survey respondents offer these suggestions for success: